CodeBlastr/SYSTEM/README.txt

 ## Installation Tips

-* Upload the files to the root directory
+* Upload the files to the root directory (Your server is required to have .htaccess and mod_rewrite turned on)

 * Ceate a database.php file in ROOT/app/config/ using ROOT/app/config/database.default.php as a template, fixing the variables with correct values.